Icahpv/collab-git-champs/README.md

 (Include name as a link to the person's github repo)

-- Maintainer:
+- Maintainer: Icah Vega
-- Collaborator:
+- Collaborator: Evan Burton
-- Contributor:
+- Contributor: Lucas Cummings

 ## Rules

-1.
+1. Be nice
-2.
+2. Comment your commits well
-3.
+3. Take Advil

 ---